manoninonam/portfolio/README.md

 # PORTFOLIO
 Old portfolio made during my web development course at Techgrounds.
 Basic HTML page with vanilla JS.
-Since this was made more than 2 years ago, the info on my skills and experience are really outdated.
+Still up in the air to showcase some projects, but is otherwise under construction.

 link to the project: [portfolio](https://portfolio-manon-heijmans.netlify.app)